TeamHG-Memex/eli5/docs/source/_notebooks/keras-image-classifiers.rst

 Explaining Keras image classifier predictions with Grad-CAM
 ===========================================================

 If we have a model that takes in an image as its input, and outputs class scores, i.e. probabilities that a certain object is present in the image, then we can use ELI5 to check what is it in the image that made the model predict a certain class score.
-We do that using a method called 'Grad-CAM' (see the paper at https://arxiv.org/abs/1610.02391).
+We do that using a method called ‘Grad-CAM’ (see the paper at https://arxiv.org/abs/1610.02391).

 We will be using images from ImageNet (http://image-net.org/), and classifiers from ``keras.applications``.